eoli3n/void-config/virt/README.md

 ### Create VM

-It will download iso, create UEFI VM and run it.
+It will download iso, create UEFI VM and run it for Qemu/KVM.

 ```
 #glibc